apache/streampipes/README.md

 ## Contribute

 We welcome contributions to StreamPipes.
-If you are interested in contributing to StreamPipes, let us know (e.g ., send an email to the dev list)!
+If you are interested in contributing to StreamPipes, let us know!
+You'll get to know an open-minded and motivated team working together to build the next IIoT analytics toolbox.

+Here are some first steps in case you want to contribute:
+* Subscribe to our dev mailing list [dev-subscribe@streampipes.apache.org](dev-subscribe@streampipes.apache.org)
+* Send an email, tell us about your interests and which parts of Streampipes you'd like to contribute (e.g., core or UI)!
+* Ask for a mentor who helps you understanding the code base and guides you through the first setup steps
+* Find an issue in our [Jira](https://issues.apache.org/jira/projects/STREAMPIPES) which is tagged with a _newbie_ tag
+* Have a look at our developer wiki at [https://cwiki.apache.org/confluence/display/STREAMPIPES/Home](https://cwiki.apache.org/confluence/display/STREAMPIPES/Home) to learn more about StreamPipes development.

+Have fun!